karlkfi/kpt-config-sync/docs/user/overview.md

 namespace-scoped resources (e.g. RBAC RoleBindings).

 Kubernetes does not natively provide a hierarchy of namespaces (namespaces are flat).
-GKE Policy Management implements a hierarchy of namespaces to enable management of a large number of resources across many teams.
+CSP Configuration Management implements a hierarchy of namespaces to enable management of a large number of resources across many teams.

 There are two types of sub-directories in `namespaces`: